corda/corda-docs-portal/content/en/platform/corda/1.6/cenm/zone-service.md

 #### Database Setup

-The database can either be set up prior to running the Zone Service or it can be automatically prepared on start-up via the built-in migrations.
+The database can either be set up prior to running the Zone Service, or it can be automatically prepared on start-up via the built-in migrations.
 To enable the running of database migrations on start-up, you must set the optional `runMigration` parameter within the `database` configuration to `true`.

 #### Additional Properties